motifMachine/Dendritic-neural-network/Transition_Count/README.md

-# Transition count on DENN Maxout and FNN
+# Transition count on DENN, Maxout and ReLu FNN

 ## Versions
 * python 3.6